Disappearance of Alex Sloley

-Alexander Sloley (born 4 August 1991) disappeared without a trace on 2 August 2008 in Edmonton, north London, England, when he was 16.
+Alexander Sloley (born 4 August 1991) was a British boy who disappeared without a trace on 2 August 2008 in Edmonton, north London, England, when he was 16.
 No evidence of his fate has been found, and his current whereabouts remain unknown.

 Background

-Sloley went by the nickname “Gog”.
+Sloley went by the nickname "Gog".
 He had studied at the Islington Arts and Media School in north London and was attending City and Islington College.

 Sloley disappeared two days before his 17th birthday.
 Sloley was described as someone who dressed smartly and was not scruffy.
-He liked football and eating traditional West Indian food such as fried plantain, dumplings, and porridge.
+He liked football and eating traditional West Indian food such as fried plantain, dumplings and porridge.

-His parents were separated, and he had three sisters: Tasha, Tazrah, and Lattina.
-Sloley’s father, Christopher, died in 2014 without learning of his son's fate.
+His parents were separated, and he had three sisters: Tasha, Tazrah and Lattina.
+Sloley's father, Christopher, died in 2014 without learning of his son's fate.

 Disappearance

 Sloley had been staying at a friend's house in Edmonton, north London.
 He left there around noon on 2 August 2008 to return home for his birthday, but never arrived.
 When he disappeared he had little money and no change of clothes.
 Sloley did not have his passport with him.
 Sloley had a mobile phone with him but it stopped connecting when he went missing.
 His disappearance was uncharacteristic.

 Police found nothing to indicate where Sloley may have gone.
-“It’s like he disappeared off the face of the planet,” one officer said in 2012.
+"It's like he disappeared off the face of the planet," one officer said in 2012.
 No trace of Sloley was ever recovered from CCTV footage.